Dark-to-black super accretion as a mechanism for early supermassive black hole growth: Accretion of matter and black hole growth.

-\textit{\textbf{Accretion of matter and black hole growth.}} To model the mass growth of the black hole, we adopt an adiabatic approximation in which the scalar field is gradually absorbed by the horizon, leading to a corresponding increase in the black hole mass.
+To model the mass growth of the black hole, we adopt an adiabatic approximation in which the scalar field is gradually absorbed by the horizon, leading to a corresponding increase in the black hole mass.
 The black hole evolves smoothly, while at each instant the scalar field can be regarded as approximately stationary with respect to the background geometry.
 The black hole mass $M_{\rm BH}(t)$ grows at the expense of the cloud mass $M_c(t)$ according to

+where the accretion rate is given by Eq.~\eqref{eq:freqs}.
+The equations conserve the total mass $M_{\rm BH}+M_c$ and yield in the late stages an exponential depletion of the cloud.
+We assume that the cloud loses energy solely via absorption at the black hole horizon.
+In exact spherical symmetry there is no gravitational radiation, and scalar radiation is strongly suppressed during the rapid accretion phase, at least for complex scalar fields, as shown by fully relativistic simulations~\cite{cardoso2022parasitic}.
+Relaxing spherical symmetry would generically allow additional loss channels and alter the effective accretion rate.